ariessunfeld/MVC-example/README.md

 # Overview

-MVC-example is a simple Todo List GUI written, by ChatGPT-4o, to serve as a concise example for the Model View Controller architecture.
+MVC-example is a simple Todo List GUI written by ChatGPT-4o to serve as a concise example for the Model View Controller architecture.

 Code is unmodified from ChatGPT output, but comments and docstrings added are my own.